equinor/dm-cli/README.md

 For each of the `commands` listed above, you can run `dm <COMMAND> --help` to see subcommand-specific help messages, e.g. `dm ds import --help` or `dm pkg --help`

 ### Expected directory structure
-Certain commands expect a specific directory structure, such as the commands `dm reset`, `dm init`, and `dm ds reset`.
+Certain commands expect a specific directory structure, such as the commands `dm reset`, `dm ds init`, and `dm ds reset`.
 For these commands, the `path` argument must be the path to a directory with two subdirectories, `data_sources` and `data`.

 ```sh